domvwt/esparto/docs/03-api-reference/layout.md

 # esparto._layout

 !!! info
-    `Layout` classes are accessed from the module top level:
+    `Layout` classes are accessed from the top level module.

     ``` python
     import esparto as es